 So the decision in this case would be the combed prep, it’s almost white, which is important as there will be several colours to be dyed, and it’s smoother for weaving.
 The carder version with the complete fleece might work but when dyed will take the colour differently, interestingly perhaps but for this project the colours need to be purer.
 The re-carded version is fluffier and hairier so perhaps more suited to outer wear rather than skin soft, or perhaps even felted and used for rugs or blankets.

+For this project I’ll be spinning on a simple drop spindle with a tight twist as it needs to be strong and fine.
 The drop spindle would have been used up to the 1500’s, perhaps even later in Scotland.
 The treadle spinning wheel didn’t appear much before 1200 in the rest of the world, and it was slow to be adopted.
 Various thoughts that the spinning wheel is faster than the spindle are correct – if the spinner is seated and working, but the spindle is portable, light and easy to carry, and can be used almost anywhere, so over the course of a week there might not be much between the two.
 In the early years where a “great wheel”, a simple hand turned large wheel, was used it was actually forbidden by law to use that yarn as warp, only as weft where strength wasn’t so important, so drop spinning was very important at that point, of course things changed with the invention of spinning machinery.

-drop spun from combed fibre, almost white
+drop spun complete carded fibre, slightly creamdrop spun from combed fibre, almost white

 The yarn is being spun as a single as was the original sample tartan, indeed quite often plying wasn’t done, if the single yarn is stong enough then it’s almost a waste to have to spin twice the quantity to ply, albeit you get a more balanced and thicker yarn, but time and effort was very much a consideration.
 It can take 8 – 10 spinners to keep on weaver busy, so it’s really a valid consideration.

+After spinning the spindle is unwound onto a niddy-noddy, tied in 4 or more places and then washed to remove any grease and dirt before dyeing, but also to help to “wet finish” or set the twist.
 The niddy-noddy is simply a tool to help organise the yarn by creating a series continuous loops carefully curated into an organised skein but also helps to roughly measure the yardage or meterage, it creates a series of loops carefully curated into an organised skein.
 Once off the niddy-noddy the yarn curls up because of the spinning twist, but once washed and soaked it relaxes into the well known form of skein or hank.

-washed and finished yarn, lovely and smooth and straight with freshly skeined yarn twisted and tight
+300 metres singles on Niddy-Noddy with figure of 8 ties to prevent tangles washed and finished yarn, lovely and smooth and straight with freshly skeined yarn twisted and tight

 The yarn is now finished, until the next process, either dyeing and weaving, it’s generally better to keep yarn in skeins until it is ready for use, there is less stress on the fibres and easier to see what the yarn feels like and responds to handling.